GekkeijuITA/Checker/README.md

-# This is a .cpp checker
+# This is a .cpp checker without gui, only terminal :)